Types of University Offers Explained

 2. What if I don't meet the conditions of my offer?

-If you don’t meet the requirements for your firm choice, your insurance choice will be considered next.
-You can also apply through Clearing to find a new course.
+Your insurance choice will be considered next.
+You can also apply through Clearing.

 3. Can I change my mind after accepting an offer?